Guidelines, Eligibility and Application

 - Returning users enter the appropriate email address and password for your organization's account.

-- New users establish an account; when you establish an account, an automated email will be sent to you with your account password.
-We strongly reccommend that each organization establish only one account, which will allow access to all applications, reports, and drafts in one location.
+- New users will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

 - Please note, if you if you have applied online to the Davis Family Foundation, you should use the same login information for the Davis Conservation Foundation.

-Step 4: Save your work.
-Click the “Save & Finish Later” button at the bottom of any page to save your information and exit out of the application.
-An email will automatically be sent to the email address associated with your account with a link to log back in and continue working.
-This link is how you access your in-process application.
-Applications will time-out after 45 minutes and any work/changes after that will be lost.
+Step 4: Save your work!
+Click the “Save & Come Back Later” button at the bottom of any page to save your information and exit out of the application.

 Step 5: Submit your application.
-You must click the “Submit” button on the bottom of the "Review My Application" page to complete the submission process.
-An email confirming your submission, including a copy of the completed application, will automatically be sent to the email address associated with your account.
+You must click the “Submit” button on the "Review & Submit Application" page to complete the submission process.
+An email confirming your submission will automatically be sent to the email address associated with your account.
 The Foundation does not see your application until it is submitted.

 Grant Review Process